In Pennsylvania Senate race, unfamiliar battle lines on gun rights

 "I'm a strong Second Amendment supporter," Toomey said.
 "I see no contradiction between that support and insisting on background checks, so that people who've got no right to the Second Amendment because they're dangerous criminals or they're dangerously mentally ill or they're terrorists, should be denied a firearm any way we can."

-Giffords has also endorsed Ohio Senator Mark Kirk, another Republican running for re-election, though Bloomberg has not weighed in on that race.
+Giffords has also endorsed Illinois Senator Mark Kirk, another Republican running for re-election, though Bloomberg has not weighed in on that race.

 In an email, McGinty told Reuters Toomey is "no moderate" when it comes to gun violence.